Security shouldn't be a black box

 Your account (the business side)

-- Why no passwords?
+• Why no passwords?
 Passwords are the most common cause of account compromise.
 By not having them, we eliminate that entire attack surface.
-Your email account effectively serves as the second factor — protect it with a strong password and 2FA there.
+Whichever method you use, your email account (or your Google/Microsoft account) effectively serves as the authentication factor - protect it with a strong password and 2FA there.

 Your clients (the portal side)